 Once hired, 911 dispatchers should expect to be in training for up to 18 months as they learn how to use their agency's emergency communications systems to respond to calls quickly and effectively.
 As part of this training, new operators will learn the basics of first responders' capabilities in order to understand how to prioritize and route personnel.
 Police dispatchers will learn basic first aid with a focus on being able to walk callers through performing CPR and similar life-saving measures when necessary.
 Training for fire and police dispatch jobs will also include learning how to operate a teletype machine (TDD/TTY) in order to be able to take calls from the hearing impaired.

 Other Helpful Skills and Experience

 Prospective police dispatchers should have strong multitasking abilities, since being a 911 dispatcher involves simultaneously taking calls, typing notes, and interacting with other emergency personnel.
-Police dispatchers should also have a calm demeanor and be able to cope with high stress levels, as the job routinely involves intense mental pressure.
-911 operators should be prepared to work first, second, or third shift; especially in larger cities, there is commonly higher demand for second and third shift dispatchers as more emergencies tend to occur during these hours.
+Police dispatchers should also have a calm demeanor and be able to cope with high levels of stress, as the job routinely involves intense mental pressure.
+911 operators should be prepared to work first, second, or third shift; especially in larger cities, there can be a higher demand for second and third shift dispatchers as more emergencies tend to occur during these hours.
 It is not uncommon for police dispatchers to work rotating shifts, including holidays and weekends.
 The ability to speak a second language fluently, especially Spanish, may give operators an edge in the hiring process.
-Finally, earning an associate’s or bachelor’s degree may increase an emergency dispatcher’s opportunities for promotion.
+Finally, earning an associate's or bachelor's degree may increase an emergency dispatcher's opportunities for promotion.